galandezzz/Palette/README.md

 # Palette

-Color palette generation from image written in Swfit.
+Color palette generation from image written in Swift.

 ## Installation